dtm-labs/en.dtm.pub/docs/guide/start.md

 ## What is DTM

 DTM is the first distributed transaction management framework in golang.
-Unlike other frameworks, DTM provides extremely easy access to HTTP and GRPC, supports multiple language bindings, and handles tricky problems of unordered subtransactions at the framework level.
+Unlike other frameworks, DTM provides extremely easy access to HTTP and gRPC, supports multiple language bindings, and handles tricky problems of unordered sub-transactions at the framework level.

 Learn more behind the design of DTM in [why choose DTM](./why).

 ## Features

 * Extremely easy to adopt
-  - Support HTTP and GRPC, provide easy-to-use programing interfaces, lower substantially the barrier of getting started with distributed transactions, newcomers can adopt quickly
+  - Support HTTP and gRPC, provide easy-to-use programing interfaces, lower substantially the barrier of getting started with distributed transactions, newcomers can adopt quickly

 * Easy to use
-  - Relieving developers from worrying about suspension, null compensation, transaction-idempotence and other tricky problems, the framework layer handles them all
+  - Relieving developers from worrying about suspension, null compensation, idempotent transaction, and other tricky problems, the framework layer handles them all

 * Language-agnostic
   - Suitable for companies with multiple-language stacks.